Lindblad Tomography of a Superconducting Quantum Processor: Extracting the Lindbladian

 \section{Extracting the Lindbladian}

-While we have shown how the Markovianity of the noise environment can be assessed from the estimated Kraus operators, it is often difficult to extract much physical insight from the Kraus operators alone.
-If the noise is Markovian, one can therefore apply LT to estimate the time-independent Lindbladian which best fits the measurement data for continuous times $t$ (right path in Fig.~\ref{fig:LT_structure}b).
-We note, however, that the Markovianity measure only tells if the process can be captured by a general master equation with a time-dependent Lindbladian, and it does not guarantee that the assumption of a time-\emph{independent} Lindbladian is fulfilled.
-For a time-independent Lindbladian, the master equation from Eq.~(\ref{eq:mastereqn}) simplifies to
+While we have shown how the Markovianity of the noise environment can be qualitatively assessed from the estimated Kraus operators, it is often difficult to extract much physical insight from the Kraus operators alone.
+If the channel is Markovian, one can apply LT to estimate the time-independent Lindbladian which best fits the measurement data for continuous times $t$ (right path in Fig.~\ref{fig:LT_structure}b).
+If, on the other hand, the channel is non-Markovian, one will be unable to find a set of operators which describe the data, since non-Markovian processes cannot be fit to a master equation.
+We note, however, that the Markovianity measure employed in Section~\ref{sec:markvovianity} only tells if the process can be captured by a general master equation with a time-dependent Lindbladian, and it does not guarantee that the assumption of a time-\emph{independent} Lindbladian is fulfilled.
+As such, comparison between the Markovinaity metric and the fit of the extracted Lindbladian allows us to qualitatively distinguish between three possibilities: \begin{itemize} \item The channel is Markovian and described by a time-independent Lindbladian.
+In this case, the extracted operators fit the data and the Markovianity measure will show a monotonically decreasing trace distance between pairs of states. \item The channel is non-Markovian.
+In this case, the extracted operators poorly fit the data and the Markovianity measure will show clear periods of increasing trace distance. \item The channel is Markovian but not described by a time-independent Lindbladian.
+In this case, the extracted operators poorly fit the data while the Markovianity measure shows a monotonically decreasing trace distance between pairs of states.
+The appearance of this phenomenon may also indicate failure in the MLE optimization itself, and additional analysis is required to confirm that the poor fit is physically meaningful. \end{itemize}